What is the Council doing about the climate emergency?

 - planting thousands of extra trees

-- setting up a partnership of businesses and local organisations to help reduce emissions across the borough
+- setting up and strengthening partnerships with businesses and local organisations to help reduce emissions across the borough.

-The evidence base report considers what actions we can take which are consistent with science-based targets for Greenwich, in line with research by the Tyndall Centre for Climate Change Research.
+The evidence, which informed our draft Carbon Neutral Plan and subsequent update, base report considers what actions we can take which are consistent with science-based targets for Greenwich, in line with research by the Tyndall Centre for Climate Change Research.
 Maintaining the overall ambition in line with the report will mean that Greenwich is able to meet the target of limiting global temperature rise to 1.5oC.

 In 2015 the total annual emissions for Greenwich were 860kt CO2.
 The graph shows that if we made the minimum number of changes recommended in the report, the "baseline scenario", the emissions would be reduced to 628kt CO2 by 2030, a reduction of 27%.
 These savings would mostly be made from energy efficiency improvements in buildings, a reduction in the use of carbon fuels in the national grid and increased use of some low emissions vehicles on our roads.